Visiting the Glen Nevis and some stunning mountains nearby.

 When I moved to Scotland a few years ago, I created a good-sized map of local points of interest, and slowly but surely, I've been making progress in ticking those "must-sees" off.
 At the beginning of this winter, I was lucky to finally checkmark the glen just below the southern slope of the UK's tallest mountain, one of the first places I added to that list.

-I went there with the Dundee Uni Rucksack Club, a convenient way to reach the place while spending a weekend with some like-minded people.
+I went there with my university's Rucksack Club, a convenient way to reach the place while spending a weekend with like-minded people.
 A win-win.
 As it's been a pattern of mine over the last years, I started packing only about an hour prior to the departure.
 Usually, it's a mostly smooth process, after which I usually end up with some lightweight backpack.
 Not today.
 I couldn't believe the bulk I had.

-Our accommodation for the following two nights, the Steall Hut, is roughly a mile from the nearest parking lot.
-And so, the last leg of the journey to get there was on foot.
-Firing up torches, the access trail welcomed us with a sign "DANGER OF DEATH," but as it is at least 3 feet wide and well maintained, no issues raised.
+Our accommodation for the following two nights, the Steall Hut, was roughly a mile from the parking lot.
+And so, the last leg of the journey was on foot.
+We fired up our torches, and the access trail welcomed us with a sign "DANGER OF DEATH," but as it is at least three feet wide and well maintained, no issues raised.
 The clouds got blown away, and the moon was bright enough to navigate the trail even without the torch.
-I ended being antisocial and walked a bit further from the rest, as listening to the symphony of a cascading river and shivering leaves was too good to break with a chatter.
+I ended being antisocial and walked a bit further from the rest, as listening to the symphony of shivering leaves and a cascading river nearby was too good to break with a chatter.
 The valley performed one banger song after another, and I was a happy human being.

-At one point, the noise of the falling water started to be more and more prominent, and we knew we are close.
-The thing is, the Steall Hut is situated just underneath an enchanting waterfall of the same name: Steall Falls - and they are among the main reasons for the glen's fame.
-To get into the hut, you need to cross a bridge over the river.
-Well, bridge... two linked steel wires for your feet, and another two wires for you to hold.
+At one point, the noise of the falling water started to be more and more prominent, and we knew we were close.
+The thing is, the Steall Hut is situated just underneath an enchanting waterfall of the same name: Steall Falls — they are the main reason for the glen's fame.
+To get into the hut, one needs to cross a bridge over the river.
+Well, bridge... two linked steel wires for your feet, and another two for you to hold.
 A feature I was looking forward to.

 Once in the hut, food, chat, sleep.
 Simple.
-The next morning, I woke up eager for the day.
+The following day, I woke up eager for the day.
 And as I went outside to brush my teeth, the expectations turned into reality.

 The daylight exposed the glen, but also the Steall Falls into their full beauty.

-The plan for the day was to hike the Ring of Steall, around 20Km / 12mi long loop that goes up the southern ridge and scales four Munros (mountains over 3,000 ft tall) before descending back to the glen.
-When others got up, I asked who else is keen about the hike, and a few said so.
-However, the procedure of getting ready was taking long, and the light outside was too good to just sit and wait, doing nothing.
-So I mentioned that I'll wait on the trailhead, and climbed the slope near the waterfall to get some vistas.
+The plan for the day was to hike the Ring of Steall, around 20Km / 12mi long loop that goes up the southern ridge and scales four Munros (mountains over 3,000ft tall), before descending back to the glen.
+When others got up, I asked who else was keen about the hike, and a few said so.
+However, the procedure of getting ready was taking long, and the light outside was too good just to sit and do nothing.
+So I mentioned that I'd wait on the trailhead, and I climbed the slope near the waterfall to get some vistas.